-Cell phones are an increasingly complex issue for schools.
-Student cell phones or electronic devices are not to be used (phone calls, texting, games, pictures, Internet, etc.) during
+- Cell phones are an increasingly complex issue for schools.
+Student cell phones or electronic devices are not to be used (phone calls, texting, games, pictures, Internet, or otherwise transmitting images and/or sounds of another person or persons). - Recording of Others